ਅਦਾਲਤ ਨੇ ਅਡਮਿਨਿਸਟ੍ਰੇਟੀਵ ਅਪੀਲਸ ਟ੍ਰਿਬਿਊਨਲ ਦੀ ਇਹ ਕਹਿੰਦੇ ਆਲੋਚਨਾ ਕੀਤੀ ਕਿ ਭਾਰਤੀ ਸ਼ਰਨਾਰਥੀ ਦੀ ਅਪੀਲ ਰੱਦ ਕਰਨ ਦਾ ਇਸਦਾ ਫੈਸਲਾ ਤਰਕਹੀਣ ਸੀ।

-The full bench of the Federal Court has found that the Administrative Appeals Tribunal’s (AAT) decision of rejecting the appeal of an Indian Sikh man who claimed fear of significant harm on account of him being homosexual, showed “extreme illogicality” and lacked “an intelligible foundation."
+The full bench of the Federal Court has found that the Administrative Appeals Tribunal’s decision of rejecting the appeal of an Indian Sikh man who claimed fear of significant harm on account of him being homosexual, showed “extreme illogicality” and lacked “an intelligible foundation”.

-The Indian national who arrived in Australia on a student visa in 2007, applied for a protection visa in August 2011 on the grounds that he was homosexual and would face persecution in India due to his sexuality.
+The Indian national who arrived in Australia on a student visa in 2007, applied for a protection visa in August 2011 claiming he was homosexual and would face persecution in India due to his sexuality.